Learn - Concepts

 Recurring schedules can repeat Weekly, Bi-weekly, Monthly, Quarterly, Semi-annually, Annually, or on a custom Every … interval.
 A recurring schedule can also start at a specific Payment #, which is useful for a loan or any series where you want the events numbered.

-See Items for schedule setup.
+See Flows for schedule setup.

 Event